Kahoot! is a digital learning platform that uses quiz-style games to help students learn by making the information

 Since Kahoot! is online-based, it will work across most devices, including laptops, tablets, smartphones, Chromebooks, and desktop machines.
 It runs online in a browser window as well as in app form, with iOS and Android versions available.

 What are the best Kahoot! features?

 Ghost is a great feature that allows students to play against their own previous high scores, making a game out of improving performance.
-This allows for going over a quiz more than once, helping to make sure information sinks in at a deeper level.
+This allows for going over a quiz more than once and helping to make sure information sinks in at a deeper level.